 Students will be given the opportunity to meet local and international students wishing to share their knowledge of Spanish and learn English in exchange.
 This activity is a great way to get to know other students in Bilbao, and share your culture and language with others while learning more about your surroundings and Spanish student counterparts!

-The University of Deusto offers students the opportunity to participate in a service learning project during their semester/academic year in Bilbao.
+The Universidad de Deusto offers students the opportunity to participate in a service learning project during their semester/academic year in Bilbao.
 The goal is to complement the student's academic background with additional interaction with native Spanish speakers, meet real needs within the community, and increase awareness and commitment to social justice issues.
 To learn more about the Bilbao Service Learning opportunity, please click here.

-We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in Bilbao, cultural happening, and expat lives.
+We also suggest you check out the plethora of other cultural blogs available on the web to learn more about others' experiences in Bilbao, cultural happenings and expat lives.

 Buenos días.
 Good morning.